Canon 77D vs Panasonic G95

-Both the 77D and the G95 are recent models that are part of the current product line-up.
-The 77D replaced the earlier Canon T6s, while the G95 followed on from the Panasonic G85.
+The G95 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 77D has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the 77D from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon 77D better than the Panasonic G95 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.